Leo’s long-term problems with debt started over 15 years ago when a couple of investments turned sour, so he turned to credit cards.

 “You think you’ve got the fourth and fifth credit card under control.
 But the six, the seven, the eighth for that matter really tipped you over the edge.

 “I was fortunate enough to be on a high income, so I was masking the problem.
-With COVID, I moved on from that well-paying role, which meant there was no way I could service those cards.
+With COVID, I moved on from that well-paying role, which meant there was no way I could service the credit card debt.

 “For a minimum of 10 years, I have not been able to save a cent.
 I was spending close to $5,000 per month just on interest.